 2. Fitness trackers and wearables that measure heart rate are really helpful in measuring calories.
 Approach calorie counts with caution – these numbers are typically not accurate, but can provide you with a ballpark estimate of how many calories you’re burning.
 If your fitness tracker doesn’t track heart rate, your calorie count is likely to be quite inaccurate.
 A tracker that monitors heart rate can make your results a bit more accurate.

 Want more guidance on how best to use your technology?
-Soluto is the easiest way to get more from your tech.
-More than tech support, Soluto is easy, instant access to a tech expert, to solve any technology issue you could ever have with almost any device you’ll ever own.
+Our tech experts can help.
+More than tech support, Tech Help is easy, instant access to a tech expert, to solve any technology issue you could ever have with almost any device you’ll ever own.